Semantics3/semantics3-csharp/README.md

 You can register a webhook with Semantics3 by sending a POST request to `"webhooks"` endpoint.
 To verify that your URL is active, a GET request will be sent to your server with a `verification_code` parameter.
 Your server should respond with `verification_code` in the response body to complete the verification process.

+If your webhook server does not respond to as indicated in the Semantics3 Webhooks documentation, the run_query call will crash.
+You'll have to surround them in a try catch block.

 ```c#
 JObject addWebhookUriQuery = new JObject();
 addWebhookUriQuery["webhook_uri"] = "http://mydomain.com/myendpoint";